Molenbeek-Saint-Jean: Location

 Molenbeek is located in the north-central part of Belgium, about 110 km from the Belgian coast and about 180 km from Belgium's southern tip.
 It is located in the heartland of the Brabantian Plateau, about 45 km south of Antwerp (Flanders), and 50 km north of Charleroi (Wallonia).
 It is the third westernmost municipality in the Brussels-Capital Region after Anderlecht and Berchem-Sainte-Agathe and is an important crossing point for the Brussels–Charleroi Canal, which borders the municipality to the east.
 With an area of 6.02 km2, it is also a relatively small municipality in the region, ranking eleventh out of nineteen.
 It is bordered by the Brussels municipalities of Anderlecht, Berchem-Sainte-Agathe, Jette and Koekelberg, as well as the Flemish municipality of Dilbeek.

 Climate

 Molenbeek, in common with the rest of Brussels, experiences an oceanic climate (Köppen: Cfb) with warm summers and cool winters.
 Proximity to coastal areas influences the area's climate by sending marine air masses from the Atlantic Ocean.
 Nearby wetlands also ensure a maritime temperate climate.
 On average (based on measurements in the period 1991–2020), there are approximately 130 days of rain per year in the region.
-It also often experiences violent thunderstorms in summer months.
+It also often experiences violent thunderstorms in the summer months.